onzfonz/comp227/src/content/0/en/part0b.md

 This is the bottom-most request shown on the Network tab.

-We can try going to the address <https://studies.cs.helsinki.fi/exampleapp/data.json> straight from the browser:
+We can try going to the address <https://227demo.djosv.com/data.json> straight from the browser:

 ![Raw JSON Data](../../images/0/10e.png)

-There we find the tasks in [JSON](https://en.wikipedia.org/wiki/JSON) "raw data".
+There we find the places in [JSON](https://en.wikipedia.org/wiki/JSON) "raw data".
 By default, Chromium-based browsers are not too good at displaying JSON data.
 Plugins can be used to handle the formatting.
 Install, for example, [JSONVue](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc) on Chrome, and reload the page.